hujhax/austin-improv-wiki/Performers/Topping Haggerty.md

 She was also a member of many troupes in New York City, that include, but are not limited to: *Cute Kids with Guns*, *Start Trekkin' NYC*, *L'quid P'aper*, *Channel Surfing*, *The Bastards*, *Jenkins*, *Amnesia Wars Etc.*, etc. Topping's one-person improv show [[The Topping Haggerty Experience]], that began as CamelBack in 2002, has been seen from Buenos Aires, to Toronto, to Finland, and many places in between.

 Topping is also known for her dark unique sketch comedy.
-Most recently she has focus her dark comedy skills on her angry, foul mouthed, puppet troupe, [[Troupes/BatShyt Crazy]], that has graced the stage with the musicals *BatShyt Crazy: Live Rude Puppets*at The Institution Theater in 2014 and *BatShyt Crazy: Feel the Felt* at Frontera Fest 2015.
+Most recently she has focus her dark comedy skills on her angry, foul mouthed, puppet troupe, [[Troupes/BatShyt Crazy|BatShyt Crazy]], that has graced the stage with the musicals *BatShyt Crazy: Live Rude Puppets*at The Institution Theater in 2014 and *BatShyt Crazy: Feel the Felt* at Frontera Fest 2015.
 The angry, stabby, puppets made their performance debut in *Akimbo Bubble Scuttle Ruckus* at Frontera Fest 2011.

 Topping was part of the first Second City Conservatory NYC sketch show *We Built This City on Rent Control*.
 Also, in New York she either wrote sketches or directed for, and often performed in: *Scrap Metal Theatre*, *The Resistance*, *TJ Stomp*, *Skeeger*, and *Short & Funny: The Final Chapter*.